-Sitting in the southern Aegean, you’ll get lots of warm weather if you’re going to Crete in October.
+Sitting in the southern Aegean, you'll get lots of warm weather if you’re going on your Crete holidays in October.
 It’s the largest Greek island, and has the hottest weather across the whole country because of its location close to North Africa.

 The mountains that run across the middle of Crete from east to west give the island two distinct microclimates.
 They act as a barrier to north westerly winds, meaning the south looks more North African compared to the north’s Mediterranean feel.
 The south is hotter and drier, although you'll get pleasant humidity levels all around the coast because of cool breezes.
 It’s also warmer on the coast than in the mountains, which can get snow over winter.